Gutybv/coins_bot/README.md

 ## Change the twitt

-If yoy want to change the twitt is very simple, in api_request you are goin to see this.
+If you want to change the twitt is very simple, in api_request you are goin to see this.

 ![](twitt.png)